matsuzaki215/sqlint/README.md

 # bqlint
-BigQuery SQL Parse and Lint
+This is a SQL parser and linter for Standard SQL(BigQuery).

 ## Install